mcbuddy/testivai-visual-regression/PUBLISHING.md

 ## Configuration

-You can create a configuration file to customize the behavior of TestiVAI:
+You can create a configuration file to customize the behavior of testivAI:

 ```javascript
 // testivai.config.js